patzaa/Papers/README.md

 Paper Summary
 =============
-_A list of papers I find interesting with a single sentece on main findings.
+_A list of papers I find interesting including a single sentece on main findings.
 Related to topics in NLP, ML and RL.
 Specifically Knowledge Graph Embeddings, Reasoning using RL, and Transformer_

 Content